Quasi-Monte Carlo time-splitting methods for the Schr\"odinger equation with Gaussian random potential

-For time convergence tests, we use the Lie--Trotter and Strang splittings in QMC-TS, where we fix $R = 50, N = 2^{18}, h = \frac{\pi}{64}$ and choose $\tau = \frac{1}{40}, \frac{1}{80}, \frac{1}{160}, \frac{1}{320}, \frac{1}{640}$.
-By the discussion in Section \ref{subsec: discussion}, we should observe first-order and second-order convergence in $\tau$ for the Lie--Trotter and Strang splittings, respectively.
+We consider $m = 4$. \end{example} For time convergence tests, the reference solutions are computed using the Strang splitting and the Fourier pseudospectral method combined with the stochastic collocation method, where we choose $\tau = 5 \times 10^{-5}, h = \frac{\pi}{128}$ and $20$ collocation points in each of the $m$ dimensions of $\bxi_m$.
+For numerical solutions, we use the Lie--Trotter and Strang splittings in QMC-TS, where we fix $R = 50, N = 2^{18}, h = \frac{\pi}{64}$ and choose $\tau = \frac{1}{40}, \frac{1}{80}, \frac{1}{160}, \frac{1}{320}, \frac{1}{640}$.
+By Point (4) in Section \ref{subsec: discussion}, we should observe first-order and second-order convergence in $\tau$ for the Lie--Trotter and Strang splittings, respectively.
 The numerical results are shown in Figure \ref{fig: smallD_time}, where the optimal convergence rates in time are observed for both splitting schemes.

 For tests of convergence in the number of samples, we compare QMC and MC as the sampling method, and we use the Strang splitting and the Fourier pseudospectral method for time and spatial discretization, respectively.
 We fix $\tau = 10^{-4}$ and $h = \frac{\pi}{64}$.
 For a fair comparison of QMC and MC, we let $N_{\mathrm{tot}} = N_{\mathrm{MC}} = R N$, and we choose $R = 50$ and $N = 2^{10}, 2^{11}, \ldots, 2^{16}$.
-The $L^2$ relative errors of $S$ and $J$ are shown in Figure \ref{fig: smallD_random}, and the fitted convergence rates of QMC and MC are shown in Table \ref{tab: smallD}.
-We observe that the convergence rates of QMC are approximately linear, which is consistent with the discussion in Section \ref{subsec: discussion}, while the convergence rates of MC are slightly lower than the theoretical $\frac{1}{2}$ order.
+The standard errors of $S_{T}(\frac{\pi}{4})$ and $J_{T}(\frac{\pi}{4})$ are shown in Figure \ref{fig: smallD_random}, which is plotted against $N_{\mathrm{tot}}$ for convenience.
+The convergence rates of the standard errors for QMC and MC, which are fitted using errors corresponding to $N = 2^{13}, 2^{14}, 2^{15}, 2^{16}$, are shown in Table \ref{tab: smallD}.
+We observe that the convergence rates of QMC are approximately linear, which is consistent with Point(5) in Section \ref{subsec: discussion}, while the convergence rates of MC are near the theoretical value $\frac{1}{2}$.